The perfect teammates: Prostate Cancer UK continue partnership with Non-League Day

 1 in 8 men will be affected with prostate cancer; the disease is curable if caught early, but early-stage prostate cancer often has no symptoms, so it is vital that men know their risk.
 Men are at higher risk if they are over 50, Black or have a father or brother who has had prostate cancer.

-Prostate Cancer UK Chief Executive, Laura Kerby, said: “We are excited to be marking our tenth anniversary this year with Non-League Day and are delighted that so many clubs are taking part.
+Prostate Cancer UK Chief Executive, Laura Kerby, said: “We are excited to continued our long-term work with Non-League Day and are delighted that so many clubs are taking part.
 Our continued collaboration will not only put us at the heart of the action, but will be a gamechanger for those men and their loved ones affected by prostate cancer.”

 You can find out your risk via the charity’s 30 second online risk checker